HackTricks-wiki/hacktricks/todo/hardware-hacking/uart.md

 After configuration, use the command `minicom` to start get the UART Console.

-# UART Via Arduino UNO R3 (Remoable Atmel 328p Chip Boards)
+# UART Via Arduino UNO R3 (Removable Atmel 328p Chip Boards)

 Incase UART Serial to USB adapters are not available, Arduino UNO R3 can be used with a quick hack.
 Since Arduino UNO R3 is usually available anywhere, this can save a lot of time.